-A licensed arborist, also known as a "tree surgeon", require some formal education, on-the-job-training, and passing a state exam in order to earn their license or certification.
+What is a licensed arborist?
+A licensed arborist, also known as a "tree surgeon," requires some formal education, on-the-job training, and passing a state exam in order to earn their license or certification.
 In many states, a licensed arborist must hold a Bachelor's Degree in a minor field that corresponds to arboriculture.
-If pesticides are going to be part of the job additional training may be required.
+If pesticides are going to be part of the job, additional training may be required.

-According to current statistics, a licensed arborist can make an estimated median salary of about $48,000, annually.
+What is a Licensed Arborist?
 Their duties involve raising, maintaining, and removing trees.
-They may or may not perform other related tasks based upon their education in horticulture and environmental conservation programs.
-Working with all species of trees in their main skill.
+They may or may not perform other related tasks based on their education in horticulture and environmental conservation programs.
+Working with all species of trees is their main skill.
+According to current statistics, a licensed arborist can make an estimated median salary of about $48,000 annually.

 You'll see an arborist using both hand and power tools to perform their duties.
 These tools are used for hedge trimming, pruning, branch cutting, and more.